-Through the use of the new tools of genetic engineering, get be introduced into the same plant or animal species or into p animals that are not sexually compatible-the latter is a div with classical breeding.
-This technology has led to the co production of genetically engineered (GE) crops on appr 250 million acres worldwide.
+Through the use of the new tools of genetic engineering, gen be introduced into the same plant or animal species or into p animals that are not sexually compatible-the latter is a diwith classical breeding.
+This technology has led to the coproduction of genetically engineered (GE) crops on appr 250 million acres worldwide.
 These crops generally are and pest tolerant, but other GE crops in the pipeline for traits.
-For some farmers and consumers, planting and from these crops are acceptable; for others they raise iss ds and the environment.
+For some farmers and consumers, planting and from these crops are acceptable; for others they raise iss en of the foods and the environment.
 In Part I of thi